IBM/ibm-licensing-operator/docs/Content/Configuration.md

 ## Checking License Service components

-After you apply appropriate configuration for **IBM License Service** follow these steps to check whether it works:
+After you install **IBM License Service**, complete the following steps to check whether it works:

 1\.
-Check if the pod is running, by running the following commands:
+To check if the pod is running, by running the following commands:

 ```bash
 podName=`kubectl get pod -n ibm-common-services -o jsonpath="{range .items[*]}{.metadata.name}{'\n'}" | grep ibm-licensing-service-instance`